pmd/pmd/docs/pages/pmd/devdocs/working_with_properties.md

                .build();
 ```

-Enumerated properties are a bit less straightforward to define, though they are arguably more powerful.
+**Enumerated properties** are a bit less straightforward to define, though they are arguably more powerful.
 These properties don't have a specific value type, instead, you can choose any type of value, provided the values are from a closed set.
 To make that actionable, you give string labels to each of the acceptable values, and the user will provide one of those labels as a value in the XML.
-The property will give you back the associated value, not just the label.
+The property will give you back the associated value, not the label.
 Here's an example:
 ```java
 static Map<String, ModeStrategy> map = new HashMap<>();